A historically poor and densely populated locality situated immediately west of Dalston, of which it is nowadays considered a part

 The old station reopened as Dalston Kingsland with the creation in 1985 of the North London line, which is now part of the London Overground network.

 Kingsland High Street has a hotch-potch of inexpensive shops and other commercial premises.
-Kingsland Waste, the stretch of Kingsland Road between Forest Road and Middleton Road, hosts a long-established Saturday market selling all kinds of goods – having originally specialised in tools.
+Kingsland Waste, the stretch of Kingsland Road between Forest Road and Middleton Road, hosts a long-established Saturday market selling all kinds of goods, focused since a 2018 relaunch on vintage clothing, ‘retro’ or antique items and collectables.

 With the recent appearance of upmarket apartment blocks, the locality now exhibits what is becoming the typical inner-east London profile: a cheek-by-jowl social mix.
 But, whatever its character, everyone calls it Dalston now, not Kingsland – except at Kingsland shopping centre.